 “Are we leaving, then?”
 Vivenna said, rising.

 “Nah,” Denth said.
 “Lets wait a bit.
 I’m still not sure that Garble isn’t looking for us.
-Best to lay low for a few hours, at least, before we go back to the house.”
+Best to lay low for a few hours before we go back to the house.”

 She frowned, glancing at Denth.
 Tonk Fah, amazingly, was already snoring softly.
 The thinner mercenary, however, was simply sitting on the dirt floor, legs crossed, back against the building’s wooden side.